replit/ReplitLM/README.md

 To train with LLM Foundry, you need to convert your dataset to the [Mosaic StreamingDataset](https://github.com/mosaicml/streaming) format.

-The types of dataset sources supported are JSON datasets and Huggingface Datasets.
+The types of dataset sources supported are JSON datasets and Hugging Face Datasets.

 The [Data Preparation](https://github.com/mosaicml/llm-foundry/tree/main/scripts/data_prep) documentation in LLM Foundry gives the steps on how to do this.

 :warning: **Important** :warning:

 When running the `convert_dataset_hf.py` or `convert_dataset_json.py` in the steps above, you will have to specify that you are using the Replit tokenizer by passing in the argument ` --tokenizer replit/replit-code-v1-3b`.
-A key thing needed here, due to a hardcoded logic in `composer` is that you will have to edit the `convert_dataset_hf.py` by passing the `trust_remote_code=True` kwarg to the `AutoTokenizer.from_pretrained` call when the tokenizer is loaded on Line 315.
+A key step (due to the current implementation of `llm-foundry`) is to edit `scripts/data_prep/convert_dataset_hf.py` by passing the `trust_remote_code=True` kwarg to the `AutoTokenizer.from_pretrained` call when the tokenizer is loaded in the `main()` method.

 **Testing Your Converted Dataset**

-To test the converted dataset and check that its working with the dataloader, you can follow the [Test the Dataloader](https://github.com/mosaicml/llm-foundry/tree/main/scripts/train#test-the-dataloader) section in LLM Foundry docs.
+To test the converted dataset and check that it's working with the dataloader, you can follow the [Test the Dataloader](https://github.com/mosaicml/llm-foundry/tree/main/scripts/train#test-the-dataloader) section in LLM Foundry docs.

 #### (2) Define a Run Configuration YAML with the Replit Models